 The result was one ecstatic boy who became a loyal customer.
 Farrell said he continued to see Alex years later, and that he still had the birthday photo taken at the restaurant.

 "I didn't sell ice cream," Farrell said of his years with the ice cream parlors.
 "I sold a good time.
-Ice cream was the vehicle."
+The ice cream was the vehicle."

 The Farrell's Ice Cream Parlour Restaurants Story.